NCI-Team/netbox-container-build/README.md

  netbox-image-collector is a bash script to gather all the images needed to our Netbox and saves them into a tar file which is whiten and then loaded into our Netbox virtual machine.

-### Images
-Currently we have 4 images we need for our Netbox:
-1. public.ecr.aws/docker/library/redis-7.0.5-alpine3.16
-2. docker.io/netboxcommunity/netbox-v3.5
-3. public.ecr.aws/docker/library/redis-7.0.5-alpine3.16
-4. public.ecr.aws/docker/library/haproxy-2.5.9-alpine3.16 (that we install postgres and bash on it).

 ### How to Run

  All you need is to run the script:
 ```